brandonyongys/brandonyongys.github.io/_posts/2020-06-22-PART-2-SG-daily-thread.md

 > Speedpost just dump my parcel on my shoe rack and no updates on the delivery status online.
 Can I report the parcel as lost and get the seller to send/refund me?

 by: _Siobak118_ (-43 votes)

+> Did Malaysia fuck us over by closing their borders and was it the right move for them to make?

+by: _Afraidofdownvotes0_ (-31 votes)